 Autumn is an abundant season for ripe and fresh salad ingredients like pear, pomegranate and pumpkin.

-These vibrant salads draw heavily on this bountiful season:
+This vibrant salad draw heavily on this bountiful season: